Saskatchewan Officiating Development Model

 SODM Task Team

 The Saskatchewan Officiating Development Model (SODM) includes all aspects of officiating from recruitment and retention to instruction, development, coaching, ranking, assignments and tracking officials for the benefit of the officials and ultimately the SODM partners at the high-performance level.

-The SODM Committee meets three times per season and the committee includes:
+The SODM Task Team meets three times per season.